wimlds/berlin-tdd-workshop/README.md

 That means that the functions you write for data imputation should be placed in [scripts/imputation.py](scripts/imputation.py) and the corresponding unit tests should be in [test/test_imputation.py](test/test_imputation.py).
 For this, you will work on the scripts using an IDE of your choice.

-However, you may also first write your functions/tests in [data/EDA](data/EDA.ipynb) using Jupyter notebooks and then transfer them in the appropriate Python scripts later.
+However, you may also first write your functions/tests in [EDA](EDA.ipynb) using Jupyter notebooks and then transfer them in the appropriate Python scripts later.

 ### :question: What dataset are we using?